Cabangbang/Create_Dictionary/README.md

 # Create_Dictionary
-# Create_Dict.py reads the ap.txt and separates the file
+# Create_Dict.py reads the ap_docs.txt and separates the file
 # into multiple dicts